Supriyasai21/Supriyasai21/README.md

 hi<h2 align="left">Hi 👋!
-My name is Supriya.... and I'm a Backend Developer .....from India.....i have an experience on mysql, database.....</h2>
+My name is Supriya.... and I'm a Backend Developer .....from India....</h2>

 ###